top of page

 Play Where You Live Home Studio in Almonte

-Campers will start each morning with a story that sets the theme for our day: Mythical Creatures, Robots, Witches and Wizards and Dinosaurs.
+Campers will start each morning with a story that sets the theme for our day.
 Using drama and creative arts activities, campers will explore the different ways a story can be told and exploded into something new.

 Each day includes an outdoor trip to a nearby green space where we will see how the outdoors can inspire story-making.